First, just for laughs…

 - Restaurants have created no-hassle low-carb menus (and we’re talkin’ all the hip & cool places you like to eat).
 Check out this health report on the worst low-carb restaurant entrees.

-- Grocery stores are stocking low-carb food products (including pasta noodles, breads, and baking mixes).
+- Grocery stores are stocking low-carb food products (including pasta noodles, bread, and baking mixes).

 - Not to mention all the tasty sweet treats available due to the recent invention of sugar alcohols, which have received a favorable nod from the FDA!

 With all of these options in support of the low-carb dieter, it’s no longer hard to stick to the Atkins plan.
 Plus, most food labels have taken the guesswork out of it for you too… clearly indicating the number of “net carbs” in their products.